 Language-Independent Code Must be Unique

-Situations exist where it is appropriate to use duplicate values in the child list of values, but you must assign these the same display values in the same language.
+There are situations where it is appropriate to use duplicate values in the child list of values, but you must assign these the same display values in the same language.
 For example: